DolphQ/AutomaticallyConfigureiDrac/README.md

 For iDrac/ILO Automation Configuration for Dell

 This script can be:

-1. Creat a user for iDrac/iLO for Dell
+ 1. Add user for iDrac/iLO and set privilege
-2. Get Serial Number from iDrac
-3. Set PSU Redundancy and Hot Spare
+ 2. Set PSU Redundancy and Hot Spare
+ 3. Get Serial Number and Mac address from iDrac
+ 4. Set Time Zone and NTP servers
+ 5. Set DNS iDrac Name and Static DNS Domain Name